MakerGear/MakerGearM3Profiles/readme.md

 * We recommend using a raft to help smooth out any differences in Z-Height.
 * Simplify3D will only show you a preview of the T0 model in the Gcode preview - you will not see the T0 model.

+### Updated Starting Scripts
+The latest version of our M3 profiles, for PLA and ABS, have updated starting scripts.
+When a print is started, the bed will heat and the probe will check the bed before the hotends start to heat up.
+This will keep the nozzle from inadvertently depositing filament on the build surface prior to the print starting.